In movies, especially cartoon movies, that feature cats as main characters, cats are usually given a bowl of milk or a bit of cream as a treat.

-Caffeine can actually cause hyperactivity, increased blood pressure and heart rate, and vomiting.
+Unfortunately, giving your kitty caffeine is one of the worst things you can do!
+Caffeine can cause hyperactivity, increased blood pressure and heart rate, and vomiting.
 Cats also might experience tremors and seizures.
 Caffeine also contains the same ingredient, theobromine, that is toxic in chocolate.

 If you’re a baker, or you have some bread dough or roll dough sitting out on the counter, make sure that you protect your cat (and the bread) by placing a thick towel over the top of the pan or bowl.
 You may also choose to keep your cat in a separate room.

-There are many common ingredients in human food that can be toxic and deadly to our cats, including the incredibly popular and tasty garlic and onions.
+Many common ingredients in human food can be toxic and deadly to our cats, including the incredibly popular and tasty garlic and onions.
 Onions, garlic, and any other food in the allium family can be toxic to cats if cats ingest too much.

 There are many types of fruits that are okay for cats to have, including bananas, blueberries, and melon.
-However, one fruit that they cannot have is grapes and their dried form, raisins.
+However, one fruit that they cannot eat is grapes and their dried form, raisins.